 Those who work together as a team want to move forward together full of drive.
 But not every team member always takes the right direction.
 How do you make that person aware of this without them feeling attacked?
 By giving them feedback!
 But what exactly does giving feedback mean?

 The aim is to achieve a change of course with words.
 The person addressed should in no way feel personally attacked.
-It is all the more important to find the right words and show empathy.
+This makes it all the more important to find the right words and empathy to show.

 Whether at work or in your personal life, you always have a choice!
 Either you speak openly about something in order to improve it, or you remain silent and nothing will change.